nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 Let’s dive into use cases and tactics where I can get the same trust using NATS JetStream.

 ## Their can only be one
-I have a payment system, and in this system we must withdraw the customer for a given orderID only once !
+I have a payment system, and in this system we must withdraw the customer for a given `orderID` only once!
 Sadly our partner who triggers the payment can call us multiple times with sometimes 1 day of delay.

 Here we use one subject by order to store its payment log.